 2. Food Sensitivity

 It is not uncommon for your pregnant body to suddenly decide to reject foods you have always eaten.
 These foods can lead to an upset stomach and eventually diarrhea.
+Adding new foods that your body has not been used to before pregnancy can also cause an upset stomach and diarrhea.

 3. Increased Water Consumption